eironross/eironross/README.md

 <h1>👋 Hi, I’m Eiron Ross</h1>

-I am embarking on a journey to learn the dynamic and creative field – web development.
+I am embarking on a journey to learn all about data from Data Engineering to AI/ML.
 <br>I started learning programming 2 years ago and used Python to create general purpose scripts, gathering and compiling data.

 What I like about programming is the continuous learning and problem solving.